-Here are some fun facts about the helmeted guineafowl, birds with horns.
+Here are some fun helmeted guinea fowl facts to learn more about these intriguing birds with horns.

 The helmeted guineafowl’s body size is similar to that of chickens.
-They reach approximately 58 to 64 cm in length and can weigh up to 1.8 kg.
+It reaches approximately 58 to 64 cm in length and can weigh up to 1.8 kg.

+While they may not be the most beautiful African bird, the guineafowl’s appearance is rather unique.
 Their bodies feature an almost ‘bead-like‘ design.
-This consists of dark grey feathers and tiny white dots.
+This consists of dark gray feathers and tiny white dots.

 These birds also have a red-colored ‘wattle‘ on either side of their short beaks.
 Their bald faces and necks consist of blue-colored skin.
 They have an orange or brown helmet cap on their featherless heads.